Massive winter storm threatens holiday travel for millions of Americans

 U.S. power and natural gas prices in the Midwest and West Coast soared to multiyear highs on Thursday.

-That would be the biggest daily drop in output since the freeze of February 2021 when a winter storm cut gas supplies from Texas and forced the Texas electric grid operator to impose rolling power outages.

-One billion cubic feet is enough gas to supply about 5 million U.S. homes for a day.

-(Reporting by Tyler Clifford in Detroit, Additional reporting by Rich McKay and Scott DiSavino; editing by Jonathan Oatis)
+(Reporting by Tyler Clifford in Detroit, Additional reporting by Rich McKay, Nandita Bose and Scott DiSavino; editing by Jonathan Oatis)

 ((tyler.clifford@thomsonreuters.com;))